parthsarin/RandomSpotifySong/README.md

 pip install git+https://github.com/plamere/spotipy.git --upgrade
 ```

-You must also create a file called `keys.py` and store the following information in it:
+You must also create a file called `keys.py` and store the following information in it (you can generate this information from your [Spotify Dashboard](https://developer.spotify.com/dashboard/applications)):

 ```Python
 USERNAME = 'your-spotify-username'